francoisbenjamin/js-mmorpg/README.md

 A small project with Pixi.js and Node.js, it will be a basic mmorpg in HTML5 and Javascript
 Sorry for my poor english :p

+For the assets of the game, I use [Shoebox](http://renderhjs.net/shoebox/ "Shoebox"), it's a free and very powerfull tool.
+It allow you to create SpriteSheets, Slice9, Bitmap fonts and other things.
+You should try it !

+*10/09/2013 : started the ScreenManager class*
 *10/07/2013 : the project don't support mongoDB yet.
 The next feature will be the sessions for the players*